rust-lang/rust/text/0430-finalizing-naming-conventions.md

 ## General naming conventions

-In general, Rust tends to use `CamelCase` for "type-level" constructs (types and traits) and `snake_case` for "value-level" constructs.
+In general, Rust tends to use `UpperCamelCase` for "type-level" constructs (types and traits) and `snake_case` for "value-level" constructs.
 More precisely, the proposed (and mostly followed) conventions are: